dmx-systems/dmx-documentation/docs/user.rst

 That's why you enter whatever you want to create into the search field.
 Enter a term, e.g. a person's given name..
 DMX will answer "No match".
-Select "Person" from the predefined :ref:`topic types<glossary-topics-and-topic-types>` and click "Create".
+Select "Person" from the predefined topic types and click "Create".

 .. image:: _static/create-person.jpg